 The Balance Found: Cats and Plants in Harmony

-So from this we can conclude that it is possible to keep cats and plants together in our habitat.
-It's all about finding the right balance and care for the cat.
+So from this we can conclude that it is possible to keep cats and plants together in our living environment.
+It is all about finding the right balance and care for the cat.
 By selecting plants that cats can handle and taking into account the needs of both our furry friends and our green companions.